XeroAPI/xero-java-oauth2-app/README.md

 Notice, your redirectUri will include the name of your app.

 ### Create oAuth 2 app in Xero.
-To obtain your API keys, follow these steps and create a Xero app
+To obtain your ClientId and ClientSecret, follow these steps and create a Xero app

 * Create a [free Xero user account](https://www.xero.com/us/signup/api/) (if you don't have one)
 * Login to [Xero developer center](https://developer.xero.com/myapps)